Hafnium compounds: Other compounds

 Hafnium carbide is the most refractory binary compound known, with a melting point over 3,890 °C, and hafnium nitride is the most refractory of all known metal nitrides, with a melting point of 3,310 °C. This has led to proposals that hafnium or its carbides might be useful as construction materials that are subjected to very high temperatures.
 The mixed carbide tantalum hafnium carbide (Ta_{4}HfC_{5}) possesses the highest melting point of any currently known compound, 4263 K. Recent supercomputer simulations suggest a hafnium alloy with a melting point of 4,400 K.

 Hafnium forms both a hafnium(III) and a hafnium(IV) nitride.

 Hafnium silicate (HfSiO_{4}) is a silicate of hafnium, and it is a tetragonal crystal.
-Thin films of hafnium silicate and zirconium silicate grown by atomic layer deposition, chemical vapor deposition or MOCVD, can be used as a high-k dielectric as a replacement for silicon dioxide in modern semiconductor devices.
+Thin films of hafnium silicate and zirconium silicate grown by atomic layer deposition, chemical vapor deposition or MOCVD, can be used as a high-κ dielectric as a replacement for silicon dioxide in modern semiconductor devices.
 Hafnium(IV) nitrate (Hf(NO_{3})_{4}) is the nitrate of hafnium(IV).
 It can be prepared by the reaction of hafnium tetrachloride and dinitrogen pentoxide.

 Hafnium disulfide is a layered dichalcogenide with the chemical formula of HfS_{2}.
 A few atomic layers of this material can be exfoliated using the standard Scotch Tape technique (see graphene) and used for the fabrication of a field-effect transistor.
 High-yield synthesis of HfS_{2} has also been demonstrated using liquid phase exfoliation, resulting in the production of stable few-layer HfS_{2} flakes.
 Hafnium disulfide powder can be produced by reacting hydrogen sulfide and hafnium oxides at 500–1300 °C.